2012 Florida State Seminoles football team: Miami (FL)

-Miami Leads Series: 31 – 25

-Pregame Line: FSU −10, FSU −7 (Vegas odds)

 Florida State hit the road once again to face off against conference rival, the Miami Hurricanes.
 Florida State won the previous meeting between the two by a score of 23–19 in Tallahassee.
 The Seminoles have won three of the last four and three straight on the road against the Hurricanes.

 Florida State beat Miami for a third straight time, 33–20.
 Miami struck first, scoring the first ten points of the game, the first seven off of a Florida State fumble and the other three on a botched punt.
 Florida State then went on to score 13 unanswered points in the first half, courtesy of a 33-yard field goal from Dustin Hopkins, a 17-yard run from James Wilder, Jr. to tie the game, and another 46-yard field goal as time expired.
 The Seminoles carried a three-point lead into halftime.

 Florida State opened the second half with a 35-yard field goal to increase their lead to six.
 Miami responded with a 27-yard field goal of their own to cut the lead back down to three.
 The Seminoles then took control of the game in the fourth quarter with a 3-yard touchdown run from Devonta Freeman, a 48-yard field goal from Dustin Hopkins, and another 5-yard touchdown run from Devonta Freeman.
 The Hurricanes scored the final points of the game with an 8-yard touchdown pass from Stephen Morris to Rashawn Scott.
 Florida State got the ball back and ran the clock to maintain a thirteen-point win over their rival.

 EJ Manuel led the team in passing with 229 yards; Devonta Freeman led the team in rushing with 10 carries for 70 yards and two touchdowns; Rashad Greene led the team in receiving with 7 receptions for 49 yards.
 Tyler Hunter recorded one interception.
 Dustin Hopkins successfully attempted four out of five field goals.
 The Seminoles totaled 447 yards of offense in the game, with 218 rushing yards and 229 passing yards while holding the Hurricanes to 258 total yards of offense.
 The victory brought Florida State's all-time record against the Hurricanes to 26–31.

 Due to questionable calls, the officiating crew for this game was reprimanded by commissioner John Swofford and the head official was suspended for one game because of a failure to properly administer the 10-second runoff rule at the end of the first half.